nirgn975/elmctron/README.md

 1. Run `npm run dist` to build for all platforms (linux, mac, and windows).

  * Run `npm run dist-mac` to build just for Mac OS.
- * Run `npm run dist-linux` to build just for Linux.
+ * Run `npm run dist-linux` to build just for GNU/Linux.
  * Run `npm run dist-win` to build just for Windows.

 ## License